seqizz/loose/README.md

 ![dall-e is stupid as hell](https://paste.gurkan.in/merry-impala.com-resize.jpg)

-This is a helper tool to apply vague Xrandr configurations
+This is a helper tool to apply vague Xrandr configurations.

-> This is still an alpha software, use at your own risk.
-I am planning to add some features and polish it a bit more before recommending it.

-### Why?
+### Use case (or why I wrote this)
 (Warning: Includes rant)

 I wrote this as a reaction to all other xrandr automation tools which requires you to exactly define your setup (e.g. which monitor has which damn fingerprint, what input name it has etc.) and then failing to set up, since you plugged a cable on a different port.